If you decide to formula-feed your baby twins instead of breastfeeding, the costs can add up quickly.

 Hospital

 Before you leave the hospital ask for extra samples and stock up.
-If you’ve been nice to your nurses during your stay, they will most likely help you out here.
+If you’ve been nice to your nurses during your stay, they will likely help you.
 It doesn’t hurt that you’ve got twins and they will feel sympathetic to your situation.

 Pediatrician